haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 At 20th level, your call for intervention succeeds automatically, no roll required.
 Life Domain
 The Life domain focuses on the vibrant positive energy—one of the fundamental forces of the universe—that sustains all life.
 The gods of life promote vitality and health through healing the sick and wounded, caring for those in need, and driving away the forces of death and undeath.
 Almost any non-­‐‑evil deity can claim influence over this domain, particularly agricultural deities (such as Chauntea, Arawai, and Demeter), sun gods (such as Lathander, Pelor, and Re-­‐‑Horakhty), gods of healing or
-  Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 17

 each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 18

 Druid
 Class Features